Tubbs Mountaineer - Women's Review

 Traction

-The widest part of the Mountaineer is 8.25 inches, which is one of the wider options in our test suite.
-That being said, our testers don't need to adjust their gait as it tapers nicely at the heel and toe.
+The widest part of the Mountaineer is 8.5 inches, which is one of the broader options in our test suite.
+However, all but the most petite testers didn't feel the need to duck waddle as the frame tapers nicely at the heel and toe.

 Bindings

 The ActiveFit 2.0 is tightened by pulling two TPU cinch straps simultaneously, which provides an even distribution of tension across the entire front of your foot.
+Our testers had no trouble working the bindings in mittens.
 The EZ Heel Buckle has some stretch, reducing friction and enhancing stability.
 The straps all tuck away neatly, reducing ice build-up and general floppiness.
+While it requires two hands to apply even tension across the front binding of the foot, it can be loosened with one hand by pulling the colorful loop on the top of your foot.
+The EZ Heel Buckle can also be operated one-handed, making the entire binding system very easy to adjust.
+Overall, the Mountaineer is easy to put on and remove.

 Should You Buy the Tubbs Mountaineer?

-If you're looking for a comfortable, well-rounded snowshoe, the Tubbs Mountaineer is a great option.
-The soft decking absorbs shock while you walk, and the bindings are comfortable and secure.
-It's a little on the heavier side, but that doesn't seem to negatively affect the float.
-The toe and heel crampons offer stellar traction on deep and packed snow, but their performance suffers a little on ice.
-Still, if you're looking for a good backcountry snowshoe and don't mind spending a bit of money, the Mountaineer is a great option.
+If you're looking for a comfortable, well-rounded snowshoe, the Tubbs Mountaineer is a tough mudder with a light footprint.
+It offered the highest ranking flotation in our tests The soft decking absorbs shock while you walk, and the bindings are comfortable and secure.
+This snowshoe is a on the heavier side, and although that doesn't seem to negatively affect the float, it does make it heavier on the feet or in the pack.
+The toe and heel crampons offer stellar traction on deep and packed snow, but their performance suffers a little steep terrain.
+Still, if you're looking for a good backcountry snowshoe that supports a heavy load, the Mountaineer can lift you up when it counts.

 What Other Snowshoes Should You Consider?

-If you tend to find yourself in icy conditions, the TSL Symbioz Hyperflex Elite is a better fit, though it will cost you more.
-If you are simply looking for the best bang for your buck, the MSR Evo Trail is a great snowshoe for the price.
-Maybe money is no object, and you want the cream of the crop.
-If that sounds more like your style, the MSR Lightning Ascent is an all-time favorite.
+If you tend to find yourself in icy conditions, the TSL Symbioz Hyperflex Elite has more secure traction, and shines on packed trails.
+If you are simply looking for the best bang for your buck, the MSR Evo Trail offers a good balance of grip and float for the price.
+Maybe money is no object, and you want the cream of the crop, then the MSR Lightning Ascent is our most versatile and high-ranking favorite.
 Lastly, if you want a snowshoe that performs equally across all terrain, the Atlas Range-MTN will easily take you from icy slopes to deep fresh powder.